Federation of International Civil Servants' Associations: Structure

 Much like other international organizations, FICSA operates under a set of statutes that determine its administrative bodies and rules of procedure.
 The main bodies in FICSA are the Council, the Executive Committee, and the Standing Committees.
+FICSA is supported by a permanent secretariat based in Palais des Nations, Geneva.

 Council

-The Council consists of member association/union representatives and meets annually to define the Federation’s policy and to elect the Executive Committee as well as four regional representatives.
+The Council consists of member association/union representatives and meets annually to define the Federation’s policy and elect the Executive Committee as well as four regional representatives.